GentlemanHal/DropWizardTemplate/README.md

 This project includes the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) which will automatically downloaded and install the correct version of Gradle.
-Gradle will automatically download all project dependencies on demand, so there is no specific commands to run.
+Gradle will automatically download all project dependencies on demand, so there are no specific commands to run.

 To import into IntelliJ run `Import Project`, select the `build.gradle` file then check `autoimport`.